quartetoetec/livrodigital/README.md

 19/09 - 25/09: Eduardo finalizou a parte "Equipe".

-26/09 - 28/09: Gabriel e Eduardo finalizaram a parte do Conto.
+26/09 - 28/09: Gabriel e Eduardo finalizaram a parte do Livro de contos.